elonkusk/java-tron/CONTRIBUTING.md

 * Push code

-  Submit a pull request (PR) from your repository to `tronprotocol/java-tron`.
+  Submit a pull request (PR) from your repository to `uniworld-io/unichain-core`.
   Please be sure to click on the link in the red box shown below.
-Select the base branch for tronprotocol and the compare branch for your personal fork repository.
+Select the base branch for uniworld-io and the compare branch for your personal fork repository.
   ![](https://codimd.s3.shivering-isles.com/demo/uploads/e24435ab42e4287d9369a2136.png)

 ## Code Review Guidelines
-The only way to get code into java-tron is to send a pull request.
+The only way to get code into unichain-core is to send a pull request.
 Those pull requests need to be reviewed by someone. there a guide that explains our expectations around PRs for both authors and reviewers.

 ### Terminology
 - The author of a pull request is the entity who wrote the diff and submitted it to GitHub.
-- The team consists of people with commit rights on the java-tron repository.
+- The team consists of people with commit rights on the unichain-core repository.
 - The reviewer is the person assigned to review the diff.
 The reviewer must be a team member.
 - The code owner is the person responsible for the subsystem being modified by the PR.